Why CRM in mechanical engineering is rarely easy

 We often see that the systems are designed more for operations than for the needs of the end customer (machine operator, production manager, material management, procurement, etc.).
 It is always a challenge for sales (project management), marketing, product development and service to obtain the necessary information and then process it in such a way that it can offer the customer a consistently positive customer journey.

 A positive customer journey throughout the entire life cycle of the customer relationship makes it easier to absorb negative distortions within the relationship, often even turning them into a positive: from the complaint to a positive NPS score*.

-In my opinion, too many attempts have been made lately to transfer the approach from the production of simple goods to CRM software implementation.
+Too many attempts have been made lately to transfer the approach from the production of simple goods to CRM software implementation.
 According to the motto: The more of the same, the cheaper and better it gets.
-More competition, more purchasing advantages and even more automation in the standard solution.
+More competition, more purchasing advantages, and even more automation in the standard solution.
 This seemed to be the easiest and quickest way.
 A usually very expensive solution was introduced in the hope of solving the problems outlined above in one fell swoop.

-From my point of view, this only succeeds in the rarest of cases.
-Processes have usually grown too differently (historically or intentionally, since it promised a competitive advantage), data and the required peripheral systems are too differentiated and the digital requirements in the companies too different.
+This only succeeds in the rarest of cases.
+Processes have usually grown too differently (historically or intentionally, since it promised a competitive advantage), data and the required peripheral systems are too differentiated, and the digital requirements in the companies are too different.
 Also, the following is often forgotten: if you do not adapt your CRM software, your organization and processes will have to adapt to the software.
 In the longer term, this is made even more difficult by the fact that aligning processes at the procedural level can level out competitive advantages, software costs can explode due to the formation of monopolies, and software adjustments can become very expensive due to unnecessary, unused complexity.

 Managing Director Qualysoft Germany